ztjhz/FreeChatGPT/README.md

+## 🗳️ Feature Prioritization with Canny.io

+We are now using [Canny.io](https://betterchatgpt.canny.io/feature-requests) for prioritizing feature development.
+You can and should vote there if you want development to be prioritized.
+Additionally, there's a possibility to push a feature to the front of the queue with a bounty of $100.

 ## 🚀 Maintained Fork of Better ChatGPT

 This is a maintained fork of the original Better ChatGPT project.
 The main differences in this fork include: